shape-the-world/shape-the-world.github.io/src/pages/case-studies/vertebra/vertebra.md

 ### The software

 The pipeline is implemented using the open source software [Scalismo](https://scalismo.org).
 The full source code is available on our [Github repository](https://github.com/shape-the-world/vertebra-case-study).

+### The data

+All the vertebra models are built using the publicly available [VerSe dataset](https://github.com/anjany/verse).